t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## HTTP/CoAP Status/Response Codes

-Section 6 of {{RFC7231}} defines a set of Status Codes in HTTP that are used by application to indicate whether a request was understood and satisfied, and how to interpret the answer.
+{{Section 6 of RFC7231}} defines a set of Status Codes in HTTP that are used by application to indicate whether a request was understood and satisfied, and how to interpret the answer.
-Similarly, Section 5.9 of {{RFC7252}} defines the set of Response Codes in CoAP.
+Similarly, {{Section 5.9 of RFC7252}} defines the set of Response Codes in CoAP.

 The status codes consist of three digits (e.g., "404" with HTTP or "4.04" with CoAP) where the first digit expresses the class of the code.
 Implementations do not need to understand all status codes, but the class of the code must be understood.